-This ceremony serves Greenbelt students who have completed academic requirements in May, students who finished the previous December, and students who will finish by the end of August.
+This ceremony serves Washington DC students who have completed academic requirements in May, students who finished the previous December, and students who will finish by the end of August.
 If you have any questions about which ceremony location or date to attend, please contact the Registrar’s Office.

 Greater Mount Calvary Holy Church

 Watch the live broadcast of the ceremony on May 11.

 Parking at the Church: There is parking near the church, but if you would prefer using the Metro, the church is located directly across the street from the Rhode Island Avenue Station on the Red Line.

 Before Ceremony Date – Have I…